gmontamat/gentun/README.md

 # gentun: genetic algorithm for hyperparameter tuning

 The purpose of this project is to provide a simple framework for hyperparameter tuning of machine learning models such as Neural Networks and Gradient Boosted Trees using a genetic algorithm.
-Since measuring the fitness of a particular individual on a given population is time consuming, a client-server approach is used to allow several clients perform model fitting and cross-validation of the individuals that a server assigns.
+Measuring the fitness of an individual of a given population implies training the machine learning model using a particular set of parameters which define the individual's genes.
+This is a time consuming process, therefore, a master-slave approach is used to allow several clients (slaves) perform the model fitting and cross-validation of each individual passed by a server (master).
 Offspring generation by reproduction and mutation is handled by the server.

 *"Parameter tuning is a dark art in machine learning, the optimal parameters of a model can depend on many scenarios."*
 ~ XGBoost's Notes on Parameter Tuning